JohnTheTripper/moviegoer-prototype/vision_features/README.md

 # Vision Features
 ## Extracting visual features
 We can extract many features to populate in the frame-level DataFrame.
 These can be used for other modules' purposes, such as scene boundary partitioning (for example, by detecting all-black frames between scenes) or persistent character identification.
-These features will also be useful in the feature, perhaps if we incorporate a neural network or other deep learning analyses.
+These features will also be useful in the future, perhaps if we incorporate a neural network or other deep learning analyses.

 ## Current Scope: Frame-level features
 Right now, only frame-level features are being detected.
 These are features that can be identified from a single frame, such as brightness or aspect ratio.
 This is in contrast to shot-level features, which rely on the analysis of multiple frames, like detecting movement (difference from frame to frame).
 This will avoid the need for a recurrent aspect of a neural network.